 7.11 Only Enable syslog To Accept Messages If Absolutely Necessary

-Is this machine a log server, or does it need to receive Syslog messages via the network from other systems?

-If the answer to this question is yes, then perform the action below.
+Question: Is this machine a log server, or does it need to receive syslog messages via the network from other systems?
+If the answer to this question is yes, then enable syslog-ng to accept remote messages.